g-leech/argmin-gravitas/_posts/2019-04-13-waking-up-harris.markdown

 <br>

 I'm an unpromising practitioner.
 For instance, <a href="https://en.wikipedia.org/wiki/Conceptual_proliferation">this</a> is kind of my jam.
-It's not the indescribability that bothers me - after all, any knowledge-how is indescribable (or rather describable only with <a href="https://stats.stackexchange.com/questions/205757/neural-network-how-are-number-of-parameters-calculated">millions of parameters</a>).
-You can accept e.g. Hume or Parfit's reasoning - you can have the propositional knowledge, can <a href="https://fs.blog/2013/01/knowing-that-versus-knowing-how/">know that</a> "there is no self beyond my bundle of experiences".
+It's not the indescribability that bothers me - after all, any knowledge-how is indescribable (or rather describable only with <a href="{{nn}}">millions of parameters</a>).
+You can accept <a href="{{bundle}}">Hume</a> or <a href="{{trike}}">Parfit's</a> reasoning - you can have the propositional knowledge, can <a href="https://fs.blog/2013/01/knowing-that-versus-knowing-how/">know that</a> "there is no self beyond my bundle of experiences".
 Meditation is supposed to be the know-how of nonessentialism, the skill of actually paying attention to the implications of this System-2 judgment.

 But being 'nonconceptual' means no language, no premises, no reason, no jokes, no connection, no comparison.
 It means using none of my strengths, leaving none of my spoor.
 On the face of it this is a great loss to me.